Run a job by its name

 atkins build

-atkins --job build
+atkins lint test build

 Namespaced Jobs